Mega-Fi/megafi-docs/docs/clm/range-optimization.md

 # Range Optimization

-Deep dive into how Strategy Layer algorithms calculate optimal Liquidity Zones for maximum fee earnings and capital efficiency.
+Deep dive into how CLM algorithms calculate optimal Liquidity Zones for maximum fee earnings and capital efficiency.

 ## At a Glance